freeCodeCamp/guide/src/pages/ruby/common_array_methods/index.md

 ```

 #### .delete_at
-The .delete_at methods allows you to permanently remove an element of an array at a specified index:
+The .delete_at method allows you to permanently remove an element of an array at a specified index:

 ```
 array.delete_at(0)